Key Takeaways

 Krishna, revered as the architect of modern Bengaluru, breathed his last at his residence at 2:45 am after battling health issues for some time.

-His tenure as the Chief Minister of Karnataka (1999–2004) is remembered for ushering in an era of unprecedented growth and development.
+During his tenure as Chief Minister of Karnataka (1999–2004), Karnataka experienced unprecedented growth and development.
 It was during his leadership that Bengaluru emerged as the Silicon Valley of India, gaining global recognition as a hub for technology and innovation.

 Krishna’s contributions extended beyond Karnataka.
 He served as the Governor of Maharashtra (2004–2008) and as India’s External Affairs Minister (2009–2012), where his diplomatic skills strengthened India’s global standing.